-- Set up of YouTube Restricted is done.
+- The set up for YouTube Restricted is done.

 Restricted Mode for YouTube User Settings

-- Select the top level or an OU on the left side.
+- Select the top level or the OU on the left side.

 - Visit YouTube.

-- Make sure that you are signed into a school YouTube account.
+- Make sure you sign into a school YouTube account.
 Click on the icon in the top right to verify.
 YouTube channel accounts currently cannot approve videos or use app permissions.

 - When you visit any site you will have a blue bar stating the status of the video.
 This video can be approved for your organization.
-It will then be allowed for all user signed into an organization YouTube account to view the video.
+It will then be allowed for all users signed into an organization's YouTube account to view the video.

-- If the video was already approved you will see the remove button.
+- If the video is already approved you will see the remove button.

 - Some videos are allowed by YouTube automatically.

-- You can also approve a whole channel.
-This will allow you to approve school channels or curriculum sites.
+- You can also approve the whole channel.
+This will allow you to approve school channels and curriculum sites.

-- If a student is not signed into YouTube he will get the network level enforcement as per your Securly Policy.
-Logging into YouTube will allow more permission.
+- If a student is not signed into YouTube, they will get network-level enforcement as per your Securly Policy.
+Logging into YouTube will allow for more permission.

-- Searching will be limited and give this notification "Some results have been removed because Restricted Mode is enabled."
+- Searches will be limited and give this notification "Some results have been removed because Restricted Mode is enabled."

-- A user with approval rights can view the video on their own device and click the approve button to allow the video for all users.
+- Users with approval rights can view the video on their own device and click the approve button to allow the video for all users.